 I’ve done quite a few treks in Uttarakhand.
-But this time, I was off to Panchachuli Base Camp, located in Darma Valley, at the end of eastern Kumaon region, in Uttarakhand.
-Darma Valley turned out to be my personal favorite in the entire Uttarakhand.
+But this time, I was doing Panchachuli Base Camp Trek, located in Darma Valley, at the end of eastern Kumaon region, in Uttarakhand.
+Darma Valley turned out to be my personal favourite in the entire Uttarakhand.
 I liked its setting.
-Small towns were periodically placed, every few kilometres.
-The valley was continuously green, and occasionally colourful.
-The many waterfalls that came my way, were also no less appealing.
-Here’s a 3 minute ode to my journey into Darma Valley and towards Panchachuli Base Camp.
-Also See: Concluding Video Of My 9-Day Solo Road Trip To Spiti Valley Subscribe to my Youtube channel, for more travel videos.
+Small towns were periodically placed every few kilometres.
+The valley was continuously green and occasionally colourful.
+The many waterfalls that came my way, were also no less appealing either.
+Here a 3-minute ode to my journey in Darma Valley and towards Panchachuli Base Camp.
+Also See: Concluding Video Of My 9-Day Solo Road Trip To Spiti Valley Subscribe to my Youtube channel, for more travel videos